RedBloodCell1/Ultimate-Web-Development-Training/README.md

 - 21/04/2025 = Study (Section 20 - Simon games boss level challenge)

-- 11/06/2025 = Study (Review Section 19 - Jquery)

 - 22/04/2025 = Some shocking news here, I will stop studying daily (for a long time).
 If you ask me why, lets just say that i got something way better to do.
 But I will still come back for this when I have the time for it, just not as often.
 Soo, see u guys later

+- 11/06/2025 = Study (Review Section 19 - Jquery)

+- 12/06/2025 = Study (Review Section 19 - Jquery)